nexusgh12/nexusgh12/README.md

 ### Hi there 👋, my name is Guhyeon

-I wanna be a IT Community developer.
+I wanna be a backend developer.

 - 🌱 I’m currently learning Web, Machine Learning, Unity/Unreal engine
 - 📫 How to reach me: nexusgh123@gmail.com